edx/devstack/docs/codejail.rst

 Changes to the AppArmor profile must be coordinated with changes to the Dockerfile, as they need to agree on filesystem paths.

-Any time you update the profile, you'll need to update the profile in your OS as well: ``sudo apparmor_parser --replace -W ./codejail.profile``
+Any time you update the profile file, you'll need to update the profile in your OS as well: ``sudo apparmor_parser --replace -W ./codejail.profile``

 The profile file contains the directive ``profile codejail_service``.
 That defines the name of the profile when it is installed into the OS, and must agree with the relevant ``security_opt`` line in ``docker-compose.yml``.
 This name should not be changed, as it creates a confusing situation and would require every developer who uses codejail-service to do a number of manual steps.
 (Profiles can't be renamed *within* the OS; they must first be removed **under the old name**, and then a new profile must be installed under the new name.)